A Bridge Too Far: Infrastructure Spending Won't Work As Advertised

 Chart 14: Real GNP Per Person Relative to Baseline for the House Fiscal Consolidation Plan

 It seems awfully early to start allocating significant assets to investments in infrastructure-related companies.
 However, I believe that before the new year is out, there will be at least speculative interest in this idea.
-When the legislation starts moving towards a vote in Congress, I would look at certain ETF names like I-Shares Global Infrastructure ETF (NYSEARCA:IGF), Guggenheim S & P High Income Infrastructure ETF (NYSEARCA:GHII), and the Proshares DJ Brookfield Global Infrastructure ETF (NYSEARCA:TOLZ).
+When the legislation starts moving towards a vote in Congress, I would look at certain ETF names like iShares Global Infrastructure ETF (NYSEARCA:IGF), Guggenheim S&P High Income Infrastructure ETF (NYSEARCA:GHII), and the ProShares DJ Brookfield Global Infrastructure ETF (NYSEARCA:TOLZ).

 Unfortunately, there don't seem to be many publicly traded US-focused funds.
-Mutual funds focused on infrastructure include the Deutsche Global Infrastructure Fund (MUTF:TOLIX), the MSIF Global Infrastructure Fund (MUTF:MTIPX), and Nuveen Global Infrastructure Fund (MUTF:FGIYX).
+Mutual funds focused on infrastructure include the Deutsche Global Infrastructure Fund (MUTF:TOLIX), the MSIF Global Infrastructure Fund (MUTF:MTIPX), and the Nuveen Global Infrastructure Fund (MUTF:FGIYX).

 Disclosure: I am/we are long VZ, XOM.